waqastanoli/NodeSample/README.md

 # EfuseBack
-Demo project involving node/express/ mongo db and redis cache in dockerized enviroment
+Demo project involving node/express, mongo db and redis in dockerized enviroment

+# Build App
+This docker configuration is self managed, and can be build with simple docker command ``docker-compose up --build -d``